TERMS & CONDITIONS

 5 Payment Terms

 5.1.
-All sums payable under the Agreement shall be paid in full without deduction, withholding or set-off and are exclusive of VAT and any other duty or tax which shall be payable by the Client.
+All sums payable under the Agreement shall be paid in full without deduction (unless agreement is to pay 50% on start and remainder on completion), withholding or set-off and are exclusive of VAT and any other duty or tax which shall be payable by the Client.

 5.2.
 Overdue payments shall attract interest at an annual rate of 2% above the prevailing base rate of the Consultancy's clearing bank.
 Interest shall accrue on a daily basis from the date payment becomes due until the Consultancy has received payment of the overdue amount together with all accrued interest.